Ardin14/MediFlow/README.md

 ## MediFlow - Clinical Management System

-This app was created using https://getmocha.com.
+This app was created by Ardin14
 Need help or want to join the community?
 Join our [Discord](https://discord.gg/shDEGBSe2d).

 To run the devserver: